A degree in television production equips you for the role of producer as well as a wide range of production-related jobs within the industry

 What do television production graduates do?

-Four fifths of television production graduates are employed in the UK six months after graduation.
-Of these, 23% become arts officers, producers and directors and 15% work as photographers, audio-visual and broadcasting equipment operators.
+21% of television production graduates are arts officers, producers and directors, while 10% work as photographers, audio-visual and broadcasting equipment operators.

 |Type of work||Percentage|